itsmeeudrino/mania-explorer/README.md

 # **Trackmania Map Player**

 An elegant and powerful desktop application for Trackmania that allows you to easily discover, browse, and play a vast library of maps directly on your PC.
-Never run out of tracks to play again\!

 Built with modern web technologies and packaged as a lightweight desktop app, it provides a seamless bridge between the huge online map databases and your game client.